Home Compare FIE.DE vs UHS

 Fielmann Group vs Universal Health Services: Which Stock Looks Stronger in 2026?

-Fielmann holds the cleaner structural position, with the lead spread across profitability and stability.
-Universal Health Services still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Universal Health Services holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+Fielmann still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity